Benefits of an Employee Assistance Program

 An EAP can also help a business meet employees' needs while staying within its budget.
 Many employees and potential job candidates want health care benefits, and an EAP is one way a smaller organization can remain competitive for top talent and retain valued staff once hired.
 It may be a good time to audit your employee benefits package to determine whether an EAP would benefit your organization.

 Challenging situations, from stress on the job to navigating an unexpected event such as a public health emergency, can take a toll on individuals.
-Investing in an EAP can help your staff get the support they need by investing in an employee assistance program.
+Help your staff get the support they need by investing in an employee assistance program.
 Ready to get started?
 An EAP is included as part of all Paychex HR Services offerings, and clients can get started by contacting their dedicated HR professional.
-If you’re evaluating your benefits plan on a broader scale or looking to switch providers, consider how Paychex can help you attract and keep an engaged and productive.
+If you’re evaluating your benefits plan on a broader scale or looking to switch providers, consider how Paychex can help you attract and keep an engaged and productive workforce.